LeoBoticsHub/b1_navigation/README.md

 docker_factory_run -i b1/ros2_control
 ```

-or, if you use [robot_setup](https://github.com/LeoBoticsHub/robots_setup) bashrcs, from your laptop,
+or, if you use [robot_setup](https://github.com/LeoBoticsHub/robots_setup) bashrcs, from your pilot laptop,

 ```bash
 launch_ros2_control